 Celebrating 40 Years of Growing Success!

 In the beginning, the UCMGSC program was a small group of volunteer members.
-Today, there are more than 250 dedicated members who are trained and certified University of California (UC) volunteers who provide unbiased, high-quality, science-based information to non-commercial home gardeners.
-Please revisit this page for updated information about activities planned for the rest of 2022 and join Sonoma County Master Gardeners as we celebrate our milestone anniversary.
+As of 2022, there are more than 250 dedicated members who are trained and certified University of California (UC) volunteers who provide unbiased, high-quality, science-based information to non-commercial home gardeners.

 A Colorful Way to Celebrate Nature